maulidyafauziyyah/Supermarket-Sales-Dataset/README.md

-# Assignment Objectives
+# Objectives

-Project ini dibuat guna mengevaluasi konsep berikut:
+This project is designed to evaluate the following concepts:

-- Mampu menggunakan Apache Airflow
+- Ability to use Apache Airflow
-- Mampu melakukan validasi data dengan menggunakan Great Expectations
+- Ability to perform data validation using Great Expectations
-- Mampu memahami konsep NoSQL secara keseluruhan.
+- Comprehensive understanding of NoSQL concepts
-- Mampu mempersiapkan data untuk digunakan sebelum masuk ke database NoSQL.
+- Ability to prepare data for use before entering a NoSQL database
-- Mampu mengolah dan memvisualisasikan data dengan menggunakan Kibana.
+- Ability to process and visualize data using Kibana

 ---

 # Data Sources
-Dataset diambil dari repository dibawah ini:
+The dataset is obtained from the following repository:

 - [Kaggle datasets](https://www.kaggle.com/code/akshitmadan/complete-data-analysis-supermarket-dataset/input)

 # Problems

-Membuat report yang berisi Exploratory Data Analysis (EDA) dari dataset.
+Create a report containing Exploratory Data Analysis (EDA) of the dataset.

-Dataset akan terlebih dahulu dilakukan Data Cleaning dan validasi data menggunakan Great Expectation.
-Semua proses dilakukan dengan pipeline yang dijalankan menggunakan Apache Airflow.
-Berikut ini adalah langkah-langkah yang dilakukan :
+The dataset, named `data_raw.csv`, undergoes Data Cleaning and data validation using Great Expectation.
+All processes are executed through a pipeline using Apache Airflow.
+The following steps are taken:

-1. Dataset ini diberi nama `data_raw.csv`.
+1. The dataset is named `data_raw.csv`.

-2. Data dimasukkan ke dalam PostgreSQL local dan diberi nama table untuk menyimpan data tersebut dengan `table_m3`.
+2. Data is inserted into local PostgreSQL and given a table name to store the data, named `table_m3`.

-3. Setelah data berada didalam database, semua data diambil dari database dengan menggunakan Python dan lakukan beberapa Data Cleaning berikut ini dengan menggunakan Python :
+3. After the data is in the database, retrieve all data from the database using Python and perform several Data Cleaning steps using Python:
-   - Hapus data yang duplikat.
+   - Remove duplicate data.
-   - Normalisasi column dengan cara :
+   - Normalize columns by:
-     + Semua nama column menjadi lowercase.
-Contoh : `ID` → `id`, `EDUCATION` → `education`, `Age` → `age`.
+     + Converting all column names to lowercase.
+Example: `ID` → `id`, `EDUCATION` → `education`, `Age` → `age`.
-     + Mengganti tipe data
+     + Changing data types.

-4. Setelah dilakukan Data Cleaning, data clean ini disimpan ke dalam CSV file dengan nama `data_clean.csv`.
+4. After Data Cleaning, save the cleaned data to a CSV file named `data_clean.csv`.

-5. Python Notebook (data_GX.ipynb) dibuat untuk melakukan validasi data menggunakan Great Expectations.
-Adapun kriteria mengenai Expectation yang dipilih adalah :
+5. Create a Python Notebook (`data_GX.ipynb`) to validate the data using Great Expectations.
+The chosen Expectation criteria include:
-   - 7 Expectations yang didalamnya ada Expectation untuk:
+   - 7 Expectations, which include Expectations for:
      + to be unique
      + to be between min_value and max_value
      + to be contain in column